 What are wire rope sockets ?

-Wire rope sockets are intended to be permanently fixed to the very tip of the wire rope.
+A Wire rope socket is for permanent fixing to a wire rope.
 They provide the rope with a solid fitting for easier anchoring.
-Sockets are available in a variety of styles which are suitable for particular applications.
+Sockets are available in a variety of styles.
+In order to ensure they are suitable for particular applications.
 The main types are spelter sockets and swage sockets.
-Both of these are available in open and closed formats, and swaged or swageless.
-There are also poured sockets which use resins to bond to the wire.
+Both types are available in open and closed formats.
+Poured sockets are another type which use resins to bond to the wire.

 Wire Rope Sockets Available

 Wire rope sockets are possibly one of the strongest fittings for a wire-rope.
-A socket is permanently fixed to the end of the rope and is ideal as an anchoring system for oil rig anchor ropes/cables, tow ropes or for fastening ropes/cables in construction type applications, e.g. Bridges and roofing.
+Sockets are permanently fixed to the end of the rope.
+It is ideal as an anchoring system for oil rig anchor ropes/cables, tow ropes or for fastening ropes/cables in construction type applications, e.g. Bridges and roofing.

 Available from Rope Services Direct in various types & sizes closed spelter, open wedge, open swage & closed swage.
 Available in high tensile steel 1/4″ to 2 1/4″.

-Swageless sockets can be applied with just a pair of pliers, but won’t be as strong.
+Swageless sockets can be fitted with a pair of pliers.
+Although it won’t be as strong as a swaged termination.
 Experienced riggers can carry out some swaging onsite with the use of specialist, portable swaging tools and resins.

 Sockets are possibly the strongest of all wire rope end fittings.
 If fitted correctly it will match the breaking strength of the wire rope.
-All socketed wire rope must be load tested prior to use,
+All socketed wire rope must be load tested prior to use for safety reasons.

 A wedge socket termination for wire ropes may be practical when the fitting needs changing frequently. i.e. if the end of the wire rope is in a high wear area.
-The rope might be trimmed periodically, which results in the end termination being detached and re-applied.
-An effective case is on a dragline, where the end loop of the wire rope enters a tapering opening inside the socket, wrapped around a separate part known as the wedge.
-This arrangement is hammered into place, and the load slowly fitted onto the rope.
+Periodic trimming of the rope is possible.
+An effective case is on a dragline.
+The end loop of the wire rope enters a tapering opening inside the socket, wrapped around a separate part known as the wedge.
+First the wedge is gently hammered into place.
+Then the load slowly fitted onto the rope.
 As the weight increases on the wire rope, the wedge will become safer, gripping the rope more tightly.

-These specific poured sockets are widely used to create a very strong, permanent end termination.
-Poured sockets possess a tapering cavity in the line with the proposed course of strain.
-The end of the wire rope is inserted from the small end with the wires being splayed out within the cone.
+Poured sockets create a very strong, permanent end termination.
+These sockets possess a tapering cavity in the line with the proposed course of strain.
+Firstly the wire rope is inserted from the narrowest end.
+The wires are then splayed out within the cone.
 The cone is subsequently filled up with molten zinc, or an epoxy resin.

 Need More Help?